- Choose a Windows PC:

 Telephone is much better.
 The likelihood of the same gang hacking your computer and eavesdropping on your phone is pretty low.
 So phone exchanges of keys are fairly reliable.
 The NATO phonetic alphabet is a good way to transit letter keys by voice.
 Instead of the letters, use the words...
 Alfa, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, Juliett, Kilo, Lima, Mike, November, Oscar, Papa, Quebec, Romeo, Sierra, Tango, Uniform, Victor, Whiskey, X-ray, Yankee, Zulu.

 Yet another method for key exchange of messages is for each person to include at the end of each message a seven letter key for the recipient to use next time.
+Example: "When you respond, please privatize your message using for your key RMSVPWK."

 When you select a file to be encrypted, choose it from within Windows Explorer (or Windows 10 File Explorer).
 If the file is open in any other software on your computer and if you select it from within that software, the law of unintended consequences will assert itself.
 Think Titanic.
 Think Custer's Last Stand.
 Think Election Day, or some other suitable disaster.
 Which leads us directly to the following item.

 Among the newly-discovered aboriginal tribes is one that has been found to use computers, but in a very curious way.
 They run all, repeat all, their programs from within their word processor.
 This tribe would be an excellent subject for anthropological study.
-We fear greatly, though, that when they discover the (nearly free!)
-MarpX Privacy™ product, they will become totally confused and depressed.
+We fear greatly, though, that when they discover the free MarpX Privacy™ product, they will become totally confused and depressed.
 That's because they have not yet learned a fundamental of modern life: Word processors have an insatiable lust to inject their specialized formatting into every file.
 Unless very carefully controlled, word processors destroy encrypted files.
 Example: It's okay to open a Base64 text-wrapped encryption, and to copy and paste the entire encrypted content somewhere else.
 That's fine.
 But the moment you allow the word processor to "save" that file, it becomes useless for its one and only purpose -- decryption by an intended recipient.

 We hope that you have no relatives in this tribe.
 Why is this "diatribe" (pun intended) included in this page on best security practices?
 Because we have encountered personally a member of this tribe.
 Sigh!